Freakwill/fcool/README.md

     2. operator on functions, for example, f + g: x -> f(x) + g(x) where f, g,  f+g are functions
     3. to glue functions with glue function or method that can be used to define piecewise functions
     4. no 3rd part requirement
-    5. implement memoization in oo way. (new in this version)
+    5. implement memoization in oo way.
+    6. use MathFunction for math functions where keyword arguments are deprecated.  (new in this version)

 Content